Aisha-Yusuff/WhatsCookingRESTAPI/README.md

 #### Java

-To run this application please make sure you have have Java 17 LTS (or higher) installed locally.
+To run this application please make sure you have Java 17 LTS (or higher) installed locally.

 You can use the following commands to check your Java version:
 ```bash